reduxio/puppet/reduxio/README.md

 ```

 ### API TOKEN
-Pupppet plugin is using a reduxio generated API Token.
+Puppet plugin is using a Reduxio generated API Token.
 In order to create, go to https://reduxio_system_address/#/app/settings/api-tokens.

 ### Updating objects